Board of Review

 July Board of Review (JBOR)

 The July Board of Review is statutorily required to meet annually on the Tuesday following the third Monday in July.
 MCL 211.53b details the authorities of the July Board of Review.
-The July Board of Review's authority includes correcting qualified errors, and granting qualified agricultural exemptions, poverty exemptions, and veteran exemptions.
+The July Board of Review's authority includes correcting qualified errors and granting qualified agricultural exemptions and poverty exemptions.
 Qualified errors are defined in MCL 211.53b as:

-- clerical error relative to the correct assessment figures, the rate of taxation, or the mathematical computation relating to the assessing of taxes.
+- clerical error relative to the correct assessment figures, the rate of taxation, or the mathematical computation relating to the assessment of taxes.

 - A mutual mistake of fact.